Omkar-Wagh/Git/readme.txt

 adding files to the project
 this file is added in the stagging environment

+git add .
+add all files to the stagging environment

 5).git rm --cached readme.txt
 this command unstage the file from the git stagging environment